Summary

 1 Market overview

 1.1.
-Presentation and definition of the market
+Market overview and definition

 1.3.
 A growing French market